daijiong1977/news/deepseek/prompts.md

 - Summary: 200-300 word Chinese summary

 UNIVERSAL REQUIREMENTS:
+- ⚠️ CRITICAL: Return ONLY pure JSON - start with { and end with }
+- ⚠️ NO markdown formatting, NO ``` code blocks, NO explanatory text
+- ⚠️ Your response must be directly parseable by Python's json.loads()
 - Output ONLY valid JSON, no markdown
 - Keywords must have "term" and "explanation" fields
 - Questions need "question", "options" (4 choices), "correct_answer"
 - All text must be properly closed strings with no unterminated quotes
 - No trailing commas
+- Use straight quotes " not curly quotes ""
+- Options must be a JSON array: ["option1", "option2", "option3", "option4"]
+- Do NOT escape the options array into a string
+- Close arrays properly: }] not }"]
 - Article_Structure for easy: array of 4 strings (WHO, WHAT, WHERE, WHY)
 - Article_Structure for middle/high: array with 1 element containing full analysis text (100-150 words)

+⚠️ FINAL WARNING: If your response contains any markdown formatting (```json, ```, etc.) or cannot be parsed by json.loads(), it will be rejected.
+Start with { and end with } ⚠️